 “Raymond Scott was definitely in the forefront of developing electronic music technology and in the forefront of using it commercially as a musician.” - Robert Moog

 American composer Raymond Scott (1908-1994) had a long career as an innovator in the field of music.
-He formed the Raymond Scott Quintette in the 1930s, writing jazz novelties like "Powerhouse" and "Dinner Music for a Pack of Cannibals," which are familiar to every earthling from their use in cartoons such as The Ren & Stimpy Show, The Simpsons, Animaniacs, and various films.
-Scott had a big band during the 1940s, and led the orchestra on TV's Your Hit Parade from 1950-1957.
+He formed the Raymond Scott Quintette in the 1930s, whose jazz novelties became known for their use in cartoons such as The Ren & Stimpy Show, The Simpsons and Animaniacs, as well as various films.
+In the 1940s, he had a big band and led the orchestra on TV's Your Hit Parade from 1950-1957.
 Along the way, Scott invented electronic instruments and developed pioneering studio techniques.
+He is considered to be at the forefront of developing electronic music technology and using it commercially, and his ambient minimalist style became a source of inspiration for musicians like Brian Eno, Robert Fripp, Steve Reich, and Philip Glass.

-He recorded Soothing Sounds for Baby in 1963 using electronic devices such as the Ondioline, homemade rhythm and tone generators, and tape echo.
+Scott recorded Soothing Sounds for Baby in 1963 using electronic devices such as the Ondioline, homemade rhythm and tone generators, and tape echo.
 This series of “aural toys” was designed for babies in three age groups (1-6 months, 6-12 months, and 12-18 months).
-The simple rhythms and melodies were intended to be "pleasantly stimulating," while providing a "quieting" atmosphere of relaxation, warmth, and contentment.
+The simple rhythms and melodies were intended to be pleasantly stimulating, while providing a quieting atmosphere of relaxation, warmth, and contentment.

 - 180 gram audiophile vinyl

-- Free download Coupon
+- Free download coupon

 - Raymond Scott had a huge influence on Eno, Fripp, Reich, Glass and Kraftwerk

 - Limited edition of 750 individually numbered copies on orange marbled vinyl (LP1), yellow marbled vinyl (LP2) and light blue marbled vinyl (LP3)

 Official website: www.raymondscott.net